Knee replacement

-Knee replacement, also known as knee arthroplasty, is a surgical procedure to replace the weight-bearing surfaces of the knee joint to relieve pain and disability, most commonly offered when joint pain is not diminished by conservative sources and also for other knee diseases such as rheumatoid arthritis and psoriatic arthritis.
+Knee replacement, also known as knee arthroplasty, is a surgical procedure to replace the weight-bearing surfaces of the knee joint to relieve pain and disability, most commonly offered when joint pain is not diminished by conservative sources.
+It may also be performed for other knee diseases, such as rheumatoid arthritis.
 In patients with severe deformity from advanced rheumatoid arthritis, trauma, or long-standing osteoarthritis, the surgery may be more complicated and carry higher risk.
-Osteoporosis does not typically cause knee pain, deformity, or inflammation and is not a reason to perform knee replacement.
+Osteoporosis does not typically cause knee pain, deformity, or inflammation, and is not a reason to perform knee replacement.

-Other major causes of debilitating pain include meniscus tears, cartilage defects, and ligament tears.
-Debilitating pain from osteoarthritis is much more common in the elderly.

 Knee replacement surgery can be performed as a partial or a total knee replacement.
 In general, the surgery consists of replacing the diseased or damaged joint surfaces of the knee with metal and plastic components shaped to allow continued motion of the knee.

 The operation typically involves substantial postoperative pain and includes vigorous physical rehabilitation.
 The recovery period may be 12 weeks or longer and may involve the use of mobility aids (e.g. walking frames, canes, crutches) to enable the patient's return to preoperative mobility.
 It is estimated that approximately 82% of total knee replacements will last 25 years.

 Medical uses

 Knee replacement surgery is most commonly performed in people with advanced osteoarthritis and should be considered when conservative treatments have been exhausted.
-Total knee replacement is also an option to correct significant knee joint or bone trauma in young patients.
+Total knee replacement is also an option to correct significant knee joint or bone trauma in young patients, treat complex fractures in elderly, either due to previous symptomatic osteoarthritis or situations where internal fixation with plates and screws is deemed too hazardous.
 Similarly, total knee replacement can be performed to correct mild valgus or varus deformity.
 Serious valgus or varus deformity should be corrected by osteotomy.
 Physical therapy has been shown to improve function, and may delay or prevent the need for knee replacement.
 Pain often is noted when performing physical activities requiring a wide range of motion in the knee joint.

+Outcomes

+Knee replacement provides significantly better results than exercise training in terms of reducing pain 6 months to 2 years afterwards.
+People who have had knee replacements have lower death rates than the matched population for 10 years after surgery, but increased rates from 11 years onwards.
+For this reason it is sometimes argued that the age group 65-75 is the best time to consider having a knee replacement if activity is being severely curtailed by knee pain.
+Although knee replacement has superior 24 month results in terms of pain relief than exercise treatment, it may not be cost effective compared to the option of initial exercise treatment followed by crossover to knee replacement if results are unsatisfactory.